FaizGanz/yelp-fraudulent-reviews/README.md

 For the transformer based classifier was built by importing the already pretrained BERT backbone layers from the HuggingFace library (bert-base-uncased).
 The classifier is composed of two linear layers.

 The data has been downsampled to account for class imbalance.

+Achieved 89.10% test accuracy with our transformer based model.